kwon-0918/exercise-book/README.md

 # My First exercise book

-This is my practice project for learning HTML/CSS.
+This is my exercise book for learning HTML/CSS.
 I'm a beginner, so the code may be simple.
 Because I'm still in middle school...